 - Meal expenses by an employee during a business trip, and reimbursed to that employee, are still only deductible at 50 percent, even though the employee was reimbursed 100 percent for the cost of the meals.

-- Reimbursements using per Diem rates are always only 50 percent deductible.
-However, if you are reimbursing an independent contractor, it will be added to their 1099 income, and therefore, will be fully deductible and should fall under the general ledger account of Contract Services instead of Meals and Entertainment.
+- Reimbursements using per diem rates are always only 50 percent deductible.
+However, if you are reimbursing an independent contractor, it will be added to their 1099 income; therefore, they will be fully deductible and should fall under the general ledger account of Contract Services instead of Meals and Entertainment.